Donut madness! Get freebies no matter how you spell it for National Doughnut Day Friday

 Fresco y Más: Get a 50% discount on all doughnuts in the bakery Friday.
 Plus through 11 p.m.
 ET Friday, say why you love doughnuts on the store's Facebook page for a chance to win free doughnuts for a year.

-Giant Eagle: Get a dozen doughnuts for $3.99 Friday at 175 corporate and 54 independently-owned and operated Market District supermarkets throughout western Pennsylvania, Ohio, north central West Virginia and Maryland.
+Giant Eagle: Get a dozen doughnuts for $3.99 Friday at 175 corporate and 54 independently-owned and operated Market District supermarkets.
 Also, GetGo Café + Market stores will have a buy-one-get-one free doughnut deal.
 Both offers require the chain's Advantage Card.

 Harveys: Get a 50% discount on all doughnuts in the bakery Friday.
 Plus through 11 p.m.
 ET Friday, say why you love doughnuts on the grocer's Facebook page for a chance to win free doughnuts for a year.